HyunggyuJang/MazdaWorkshop-NFT-Demo/README.md

 This is an example nft project using ink! smart contract.
 The project is generated with Openbrush wizard for PSP34 with added PayableMinted trait.

 ### Purpose
-This is an unaudited nft project template.
-It can be used to speed up wasm nft project on Astar and other networks.
+This is to demonstrate how to development NFT project using ink! for Mazda Workshop.

 ### License
 Apache 2.0